dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 In the `init` function, we will `init` `Authentication` and pass in arguments for the ports that show the lock and log out.
 We'll also pass the initial user from local storage if available (recall that we set this up in `index.html` to mirror the `LoggedInUser` type from the `Auth0` module).

-We need to subscribe to the `auth0authResult` port to listen for external input from Auth0 lock logins.
+We need to subscribe to the `auth0authResult` port to listen for external input from Auth0 hash parsing.

 > **Note:** `>>` represents function chaining.

-Finally, the view displays a message and button to open the lock widget if there is no authentication data in storage, and a greeting with the user's avatar along with a logout button if there is.
+Finally, the view displays a message and button to log in if there is no authentication data in storage, and a greeting with the user's email along with a logout button if there is.

 ## Elm: Now and Future